Why You Should Think Twice Before Taking Sand Home as a Souvenir

 Removing pounds of sand from the beach may sound like a completely unreasonable souvenir for some tourists, but it’s actually connected to a growing black market where people trade sand on the Internet for various purposes like skincare, concrete production, or just growing rare collections including black volcanic sands and pink sands.

 Governments all over are regulating sand mining and concrete production, but these regulations have led to this underground market.
 In fact, India’s strongest criminal organization is the Sand Mafia.
 Illegal sand generates around $2.3 billion dollars each year and employs 75,000 people in India.
 Since this business is restricted, many divers who collect the sand are severely underpaid and work long hours leading to injury and death which consequently go unreported.
-Don’t miss these other things that will probably be illegal in the next 50 years.

 Is the world running out of sand?